 - Having had blood clots in the past or a family history of it

 - Having a complicated birth or an operative delivery like a caesarean section

 - Inherited thrombophilia, a condition that makes blood clots more likely

-- Smoking, and pre-existing heart disease
+- Pre-existing heart disease

 - Having a premature or still birth